RaphHaddad/blog/content/post/demystifying-software-versioning.md

 compatability.

 In an effort to make version formats uniform.
-Our industry has created multiple standards like: SemVer or CalVer.
+Our industry has created multiple standards like: Semantic Versioning, known as SemVer and Calendar Versioning, known as CalVer.
 Ironically, a creation of a new standard almost never results in the uniformity of practice.

 ![Competing standards](/images/competing-standards.png)